Annual General Meeting of Shareholders in Securitas AB (publ), 2014

 Fees to the Board members for the period up to and including the AGM 2015 shall amount to SEK 4,975,000 in total (including fees for committee work) to be distributed between the Board members as follows: the Chairman of the Board shall receive SEK 1,200,000, the Deputy Chairman shall receive SEK 750,000 and each of the other Board members, except the President, shall receive SEK 500,000.
 As consideration for the committee work, the Chairman of the Audit Committee shall receive SEK 250,000 the Chairman of the Remuneration Committee shall receive SEK 100,000, the members of the Audit Committee each SEK 125,000 and the members of the Remuneration Committee each SEK 50,000.

 Proposal for Election of Members of the Nomination Committee (item 14 on the agenda)

-The Nomination Committee in respect of the AGM 2014 shall have five members.
-Gustaf Douglas (Investment AB Latour, etc), Mikael Ekdahl (Melker Schörling AB), Jan Andersson (Swedbank Robur Fonder), and Henrik Didner (Didner & Gerge) shall be re-elected and that Thomas Ehlin (Nordea Fonder) shall be elected new member of the Nomination Committee.
+The Nomination Committee in respect of the AGM 2015 shall have five members.
+Gustaf Douglas (Investment AB Latour, etc), Mikael Ekdahl (Melker Schörling AB), Jan Andersson (Swedbank Robur Fonder), Henrik Didner (Didner & Gerge) and Johan Strandberg (SEB Fonder shall be re-elected.
 Gustaf Douglas shall be elected Chairman of the Nomination Committee.
-If a shareholder, represented by a member of the Nomination Committee, is no longer one of the major shareholders of Securitas, or if a member of the Nomination Committee is no longer employed by such shareholder, or for any other reason leaves the Committee before the AGM 2014, the Committee shall have the right to appoint another representative of the major shareholders to replace such member.
+If a shareholder, represented by a member of the Nomination Committee, is no longer one of the major shareholders of Securitas, or if a member of the Nomination Committee is no longer employed by such shareholder, or for any other reason leaves the Committee before the AGM 2015, the Committee shall have the right to appoint another representative of the major shareholders to replace such member.